swcarpentry/website/_posts/2016/07/2016-07-08-rmarkdown-new-template.md

 ---

 Our lesson template is getting a face-lift.
 Actually, it is a lot more than
-that: all the internal mechanics is also affected.
+that: all the internal mechanics are also affected.

 ## What's new with the template?

-Greg has developed a [new template](http://gvwilson.github.io/lesson-example/) that comes with features that have been repeatedly requested such as an easy way to navigate among episodes within a lesson: there are now "previous" and "next" arrows in each episode.
+The lesson maintainers have developed a [new template](http://gvwilson.github.io/lesson-example/) that comes with features that have been repeatedly requested such as an easy way to navigate among episodes within a lesson: there are now "previous" and "next" arrows in each episode.

-This new template does not require having to go through pandoc.
+This new template does not require having to use pandoc.
 Currently, the lessons are written in Markdown, and converted into HTML by our lesson maintainers using a wonderful piece of software called [pandoc](http://pandoc.org/).
 Instead, the new template uses